InkyThousand/terraAWS_VPC_setup/README.md

 # TerraVPS Image Analysis Application

-A Terraform project for provisioning a secure, highly available image analysis application on AWS using serverless technologies.
+A Terraform project for provisioning a secure, highly available image analysis application on AWS using Python Flask web framework and serverless technologies.

 ## Project Overview